 Do babies forget their mothers?

 No, that’s a normal concern, but barrel worried.
 Your baby will not forget you.
-To see also : How to Make Clothes for Your Doll.
+To see also : How to Cut a Circle Out of Cardboard.
 You need to realize, though, that he will – and should – have a relationship with someone.